What are technical skills?

 - Network architecture

 2. Project management

 Companies hire project managers to lead their teams by managing several project portfolios, delegating tasks, and measuring each project’s success.
-So list your technical skills on your CV when applying for a project manager role.
+So list your technical skills on your CV for a project manager role.

 - Risk management